vedant011/Jenkins-Bitbucket/README.md

        4) Callback URL: Enter your Bitbucket instance's base URL. ex. http://localhost:7990/
     d) Select Save.

-After you save, you will be redirect to Application link details page which will needed for second part. else you can also access the same page by going to Jenkins > Manage Jenkins > Manage Bitbucket Server consumers
+After you save, you will be redirect to Application link details page which will needed for second part, else you can also access the same page by going to Jenkins > Manage Jenkins > Manage Bitbucket Server consumers

 <img src="Image/3.png" alt=""/>

 ###### 2) Create an Application Link to Jenkins:for this part we need to do our configuration in bitbucket side.